Essential Etiquette Tips for Traveling in Africa

 There is a reason this essential etiquette comes first.
 In many African cultures, greetings are more than just perfunctory exchanges; they are a way of acknowledging someone’s presence and showing respect.
 When meeting someone for the first time, a warm handshake is customary.
 However, be prepared for variations: some regions prefer a gentle grip, while others prefer a firmer shake.

 In East Africa, you might encounter the “watu wa salamu” (people of greetings) tradition, where extended handshakes are the norm.
-In some cultures if you are an in-law then stricter rules apply: you cannot hug or kiss your mother or father in law.
-In fact, you must keep a safe distance between you both.
+In some cultures, if you are an in-law, then stricter rules apply: you cannot hug or kiss your mother or father-in-law.
+You must keep a safe distance between you both.

 Hugs and cheek kisses are common among friends and family, especially in West Africa.
 When in doubt, follow the lead of the locals.
 And don’t forget to smile—it’s a universal language that transcends borders.